Our Day in Dingle, Ireland

 What to Do, Where to Eat, Where to Stay

-If you’re planning an Ireland itinerary, chances are you've heard about Dingle.
-You may be wondering if visiting the Dingle Peninsula should be a must-see on your itinerary.
+If you’re planning a trip to Ireland, chances are you've heard about Dingle.
+You may be wondering if visiting the Dingle Peninsula is a must-see on your itinerary.
 The answer is absolutely… YES!
-Don’t hesitate to add it to your Ireland itinerary.
-We just returned home from a 7-night Ireland trip that included two days in Dublin and five days in the countryside.
-One day and night was spent exploring the beautiful Dingle Peninsula, and it may just have been our favorite spot.
+Don’t hesitate to add this charming region to your Ireland itinerary.
+We just returned home from a week long trip to Ireland that included two days in Dublin and five days in the countryside.
+One day and night was spent exploring the beautiful Dingle Peninsula, and it may have just been our favorite spot.
 Keep reading to find out our suggestions on what to do, where to eat and where to stay.

 Where is Dingle?